scottyschup/ruby-curriculum/w1d2/iteration.md

 ## Exercises
 Time estimate: 1.5hrs

-* Loop through all the numbers, stopping when you encounter a number that is (a) >250 and (b) divisible by 7.
+* Write a loop the finds the first number that is (a) >250 and (b) divisible by 7.
 Print this number down!
 * Write a method `factors` that prints out all the factors for an input.